 The School’s resident faculty and boarding populations (~320 students) regularly patronize local businesses, as do thousands of campus visitors annually.
 Every year, several families already enrolled at the School purchase homes in Milton in order to be closer to the campus.

 Services Received from the Town of Milton

-The Glover School parking lot and Mary C. Lane Playground lot is used for overflow parking during very large Academy events, and the Academy’s Middle School typically uses the field for a few baseball games each year, by advance arrangement.
-The Upper School football team and/or field hockey team uses Milton High School’s field a couple times each year, also by advance arrangement.
+The Glover School parking lot and Mary C. Lane Playground lot are used for overflow parking during large School events, and the Academy’s Middle School typically uses the field for a few baseball games each year, by advance arrangement.
+The Upper School football team and/or field hockey team uses Milton High School’s field a couple of times each year, also by advance arrangement.

 About the Academy

-Academy Financial Contributions to Recent Town Infrastructure Projects
+Milton Academy Financial Contributions to Recent Town Infrastructure Projects

 When the town has requested it, the School has financially contributed to major infrastructure projects that are adjacent to the School.